results on our special

 Gutter guards aren’t a huge investment.
 Depending on the type, their price will vary.
 A quick Amazon search shows an average price of around £4-7 for a meter.
 Some guards will last for years, making them good for their money.
 Others will get damaged within a few months.
 The question you should ask yourself here is “Will they actually save me money?”.
 And the answer is not so one-sided.
 Because even with installed guards, your gutters will still need cleaning every year or so.
 It will be less frequent though.
 Applying simple math here, if you gave £50 for installing new gutter guards, you will be in the plus around the second time you skip booking gutter cleaning.

 What Types of Gutter Guards are there?

-There won’t be a definite answer which type is best.
+There won’t be a definite answer about which type is best.
 It depends on the specific location you live, your budget and your preferences.
 But hopefully, when you fully understand the differences you will make a more educated choice.

 Gutter Guards Comparison

-Most simple in it’s structure, gutter mesh is a metal sheet filled with holes that you attach to your gutters and roof shingles via special gutter clips.
+Most simple in its structure, the gutter mesh is a metal sheet filled with holes that you attach to your gutters and roof shingles via special gutter clips.
 It acts as a fence for your gutters.
 Just like border patrols, it doesn’t let debris and leaves to pass while rainwater is left to flow freely.